Position

 • Verify patient information and medical history to ensure accurate scheduling.

-• Communicate with patients to explain the scheduling process, answer questions, and provide information about pre-operative and post-operative care.
+• Communicate with patients to explain the scheduling process and answer any questions they may have.

 Qualifications